gotursix/schelettw/README.md

 # Schelet project tw MVC PHP
-Use it in sec. sem
+Use it in sec. semester, get a big dick grade <=3

 ## Done things :